 I know you were hoping for a clear-cut answer to the question, but when comparing Disney World in 2020 vs. 2021, there are just so many factors to consider and it depends on your budget, crowd tolerance and how important the 50th anniversary and the new attractions in 2021 are to you.

 If you are a Disney-vet who needs to be there for the 50th anniversary, going to Disney World in Late 2021, after Thanksgiving and the first couple weeks of December is best.
 If not, September 2021, when the festivities are likely to kick off.
+Late 2020 might also be an option for you if you need your Disney-fix.

 If really want to wait for the TRON and Guardians coasters, skip 2020 and 2021 altogether and go January 2022 when everything is sure to be open.